datastaxdevs/workshop-intro-to-graphql/README.md

 ## 1. Login or Register to Astra DB and create database

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, 40M read/write operations and about 80GB storage monthly for free - sufficient to run small production workloads.
-If you end your credits the databases will pause, no charge_
+If you use up your credits the databases will pause, no charge, and you will be given the option to upgrade to a higher tier._

 Leveraging [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) create a database. *Right-Click the following button* with *Open in a new TAB.*